xsgordon/kubevirt-minishift-demo/README.md

 * `cirros-clone-vm.yaml` - Create a virtual machine based on the cloned `PersistentVolume` from `cirros-clone-pvc.yaml`.

-The `fedora-*` examples follow the same pattern as the Cirros examples above.
+The `fedora-*` examples in `./examples/fedora/` follow the same pattern as the Cirros examples above.
 In both the Cirros and Fedora examples the resultant virtual machine has basic networking provided by the `Pod` network.
 The Cirros image uses the default username and password baked into it (`cirros` and `gocubsgo`), the Fedora image uses the `shadowman` user with the `shadowman` password.

 Basic KubeVirt Demo Flow
 ------------------------